 Food for you to feed the elephants

 P.S.
-Specific costs depends on the tour.
+Specific costs depends on the tour and may change for pick-up hotel distance (SIC or private).
 Please confirm with our travel experts.

 As it'll be spending most of your time outdoors in rural Thailand, you're advised to bring sun blocks.
 If your program includes mud bathing, bring your swimsuits and a few change of cloth/shoes.